Develop competence to excel in a broad range of physical activities

 Pupils will know the attributes associated with successful sports leadership, undertake and review the planning and leading of sports activities.

 Pupils will know about the short-term responses and long-term adaptations of the body systems to exercise and know about the different energy systems.
+Pupil will then design and apply a personal exercise program for a goal of their choice and evaluate its impact.

 A-Level Physical Education allows students to play to their strengths and gain dynamic theoretical and practical skills for further education or work.